-Dr. Noelle Whyte is a clinical Professor of Orthopaedic Surgery at the University of Michigan in the division of Pediatric Orthopaedics.
+Dr. Noelle Whyte is a Clinical Assistant Professor of Orthopaedic Surgery at the University of Michigan in the division of Pediatric Orthopaedics.
 She received her undergraduate degree in Kinesiology at Western University, followed by medical school at Pennsylvania State University.
 Dr. Whyte completed her internship and residency at the University of Chicago Medical Center and fellowship training in Pediatric Orthopaedic Surgery at Cincinnati Children’s Hospital.

 Pediatric hip disorders